This is the first part of my ConvertKit email marketing series.

 Automation is what makes any email marketing service remarkable.

-Here is a beginners guide to send email using ConvertKit:
+Here is a beginner guide to send email using ConvertKit:

 One thing which Nathan (CEO of ConvertKit) should do is add Blueprints… & then more Blueprints in the coming days.